Stress-linked pairs of vertices and the generic stress matroid: Appendix

 In the following proofs we shall use a more general form of Chevalley's theorem (\cref{theorem:constructiblesetsoverQ}(a)).
-A \emph{formula in the language of fields with coefficients in $\CC$} is a first-order formula built from polynomial equations of the form $f(x) = 0$ with $f \in \CC[x_1,\ldots,x_k]$ using the logical connectives of ``and'' and ``or'', negation, and existential and universal quantifiers.
+A \emph{formula in the language of fields with coefficients in $\CC$} is a first-order formula built from polynomial equations of the form ``$f(x) = 0$'' with $f \in \CC[x_1,\ldots,x_k]$ using the logical connectives ``and'' and ``or'', negation, and existential and universal quantifiers.
 We say that such a formula \emph{has coefficients in $\QQ$} if the polynomials appearing in it all have rational coefficients.
-A stronger form of Chevalley's theorem states that any subset of $\CC^k$ that can be defined using a formula in the language of fields is constructible, and if the formula has coefficients in $\QQ$, then the resulting constructible set is also defined over $\QQ$, see \cite[Corollary 1.24]{basu.etal_2006}.
+A stronger form of Chevalley's theorem states that any subset of $\CC^k$ that can be defined using a formula in the language of fields is constructible, and if the formula has coefficients in $\QQ$, then the resulting constructible set is also defined over $\QQ$, see~\cite[Corollary 1.24]{basu.etal_2006}.

-\begin{proof}[Proof sketch of \cref{lemma:genericproperties}] We know that each of conditions \textit{(a)} to \textit{(d)} hold for a Zariski open subset of $X$.
-What we need to prove is that in each case, the locus of ``bad points'' (i.e., points where the condition is not satisfied) is defined over $\QQ$.
-In principle, one could verify this by following the original proofs.
-Another strategy is to show that in each case, the locus of bad points can be described by a formula in the language of fields with coefficients in $\QQ$.
-It then follows from Chevalley's theorem this set constructible and defined over $\QQ$.
-Then, since the condition in question holds for a Zariski open subset of $X$, the Zariski closure of the locus of bad points is a proper subvariety of $X$, and it is defined over $\QQ$ by \cref{theorem:constructiblesetsoverQ}(b).
-Showing that for each of conditions \textit{(a)} to \textit{(d)} the locus of bad points can be described by a formula in the language of fields with coefficients in $\QQ$ is tedious but routine. \end{proof} \begin{proof}[Proof sketch of \cref{lemma:dualoverQ}] The union in \cref{eq:dualdescription} can be defined by a formula in the language of fields and, since $X$ is defined over $\QQ$, this formula has coefficients in $\QQ$.
-By Chevalley's theorem this set is constructible and defined over $\QQ$, so its closure $C_X$ is also defined over $\QQ$ by \cref{theorem:constructiblesetsoverQ}(b).
+\begin{proof}[Proof sketch of \cref{lemma:dualoverQ}] The union in \cref{eq:dualdescription} can be defined by a formula in the language of fields and, since $X$ is defined over $\QQ$, this formula has coefficients in $\QQ$.
+By Chevalley's theorem, this set is constructible and defined over $\QQ$, so its closure $C_X$ is also defined over $\QQ$ by \cref{theorem:constructiblesetsoverQ}(b).
 Hence by \cref{theorem:constructiblesetsoverQ}(a) and (b), $X^*$ is also defined over $\QQ$.